AwesomeChap/E-Commerce-Chrome-Extension/README.md

 ![alt text](images/onHover.png "Hover Image")

-#How to use it ?
+# How to use it ?

 Just clone the repo or download as a zip.
-Now in order to see the extension live in action follow steps stated below - <br> -> Open Chrome <br>
+Now in order to see the extension live in action follow steps stated below - <br><br>
+-> Open Chrome <br>
 -> Click Hamburger (three dots) <br>
 -> Navigate to More Tools <br>